HPUSA J-1 Tax Information

 Yes.
 J visa holders are not subject to Social Security or Medicare taxes as long as they are considered a “non-resident alien for tax purposes” (IRS Publication 519).
 Refund of these taxes may be requested from your employer.
 If your employer is unable to refund these taxes, you may file Form 843 and Form 8316 for a refund from the IRS.

-Some participants will need to file two tax returns because of the time of the year they worked in the U.S. For example, if your DS-2019 dates are November 15, 2017 through March 15, 2018, you will file a tax return in 2017 for wages earned November 15 through December 31, 2017.
-You will also complete a second tax return in 2018 for wages earned January 1 through March 15, 2018.
+Example: Some participants will need to file two tax returns because of the time of the year they worked in the U.S. For example, if your DS-2019 dates are March 15, 2021, through March 14, 2022, you will file a tax return in 2021 for wages earned March 15, 2021 through December 31, 2021.
+You will also complete a second tax return in 2022 for wages earned January 1 through March 14, 2022.

 - W-2 Form (outlined above)